 An integrated treatment program is most effective when all services are at the same facility.
 It takes a team of experts that treat both mental health and substance abuse to deliver the best care.

 Typically, the treatment facility with services for both conditions helps the person transition through each level of care.
-This will help us recognize any setbacks to make necessary adjustments.
+This helps identify any setbacks to make necessary adjustments.

 Call Beacon House Today

 Beacon House is a dual diagnosis treatment center in Northern California that offers a full array of services.
-Moreover, we know complete healing only happens with complete care.
-Let us help you.
-You can find overall wellness with dual diagnosis care.
-This includes a wide variety of therapies and treatment modalities.
+We know complete healing only happens with complete care.
+We can help you find overall wellness by addressing your addiction and co-occurring disorder.
+Treatment at Beacon House includes a wide variety of therapies and treatment modalities.

-Call our toll-free number at 831.372.4366 to end your cycle of addiction and mental illness.
-We are ready to help you build a healthier life.
+Call our toll-free number at 1 (831) 372-4366 to start your recovery journey.
+We’re ready to help you build a healthier life.